1. Home

 Lower Back Pain

 In my clinical experience, I have worked with several patients who have benefitted from using orthotics to manage their lower back pain.
-It should be noted that although orthotics are commonly recommended for low back pain, little scientific evidence supports this use.
+Although orthotics are commonly recommended for low back pain, little scientific evidence supports this use.

 Regardless, for older adults grappling with lower back pain, orthotics might offer a surprising source of relief.
-Inserts work by correcting foot alignment, which can have a ripple effect up to the lower back, alleviating discomfort.
+Inserts work by correcting foot alignment, which can ripple up to the lower back, alleviating discomfort.

 By ensuring proper foot posture, orthotics help distribute pressure evenly across the foot, reducing the strain on the lower back during activities like walking or standing.
 It’s a subtle yet effective way to address back pain, emphasizing the interconnectedness of our body’s mechanics.

-However, it’s always wise to consult a healthcare professional to see if orthotics could be a beneficial addition to your lower back pain management strategy.
+However, it’s always wise to consult a healthcare professional to determine whether orthotics could be beneficial additions to your lower back pain management strategy.

 Types of Shoe Inserts and Orthotics

-While many people discuss the benefits of orthotics, knowing which orthotics are being discussed is essential.
+While many people discuss the benefits of orthotics, it is essential to know which types are being discussed.
 The most common types of orthotics are over-the-counter inserts and custom orthotics.

 Over-The-Counter Inserts